 Kabaka means the King in the Buganda culture.
-Just like the Royal Mile in Endiburgh, the place offers a terrific view from the palace to the Buganda kingdom’s parliament.
-You can also visit the torture chambers of the Former President Idi Amin that are located within the palace grounds.
+Just like the Royal Mile in Edinburgh, the place offers a terrific view from the palace to the Buganda kingdom’s parliament.
+You can also visit the torture chambers of Former President Idi Amin which are located within the palace grounds.

 - Attend a cultural wedding

 A colorful occasion filled with local music and dance that normally precedes the church wedding.
 You’ve to attend donned in traditional wear otherwise you risk standing out like a peacock.